- For years SAP has said that that Rapid Deployment Solutions speed implementations.

-SAP’s ASAP was one of the company’s larger initiatives.
-SAP ASAP was a project methodology who’s intended purpose was to speed SAP’s implementation projects.
+SAP’s ASAP was one of the company’s broader initiatives.
+SAP ASAP was a project methodology whose intended purpose was to speed SAP’s implementation projects.
 In this article, we cover what happened with ASAP.

 Did we cover this in detail in the article Did SAP ASAP Methodology Ever Reduce Project Timelines?

 There were things that SAP could have done to improve the speed of the implementation of their applications.
 However, SAP did not do anything in these impactful areas.
 And instead simply introduced the ASAP methodology — which did not contain anything different than a multitude of previous implementation methodologies, and did not address the fundamental reasons why SAP implementations took and take so long.

 What is the Truth About SAP’s ASAP Methodology?

 ASAP was, in significant part, a type of counter-marketing.
 By the mid-1990s, SAP had received a well-deserved reputation for being very difficult and time-consuming to implement.
 What SAP wanted was a magic wand that they could use to dispel the accurate impression that SAP projects took too long and were too expensive?

 Therefore they invented ASAP.
 And they simply asserted the opposite.

 SAP receives a 0% accuracy rating on the ASAP methodology speeding implementations.

 This is one of many research articles on a specific topic, that support a larger research calculation.
 For the overview of the research calculation for all of the SAP topics that were part of the study, see the following primary research A Study into SAP’s Accuracy.

 Neither this article nor any other article on the Brightwork website is paid for by a software vendor, including Oracle, SAP or their competitors.
 As part of our commitment to publishing independent, unbiased research; no paid media placements, commissions or incentives of any nature are allowed.